AmirUCR/casp_rr_contact_mapper/README.md

-A Python 3 notebook that creates a heat map from CASP .RR files
+A Python 3 notebook that creates a heat map from CASP .RR files.
+Only PFRMAT RR is supported.
+For format info, please see http://predictioncenter.org/casp13/index.cgi?page=format

 DeepMind's [AlphaFold](https://github.com/deepmind/deepmind-research/tree/master/alphafold_casp13) outputs .rr contact maps.
 This script will visualize them.